 Sometimes replacement buses will be available; however, if these are a no-go, perhaps it’s time to give your boss a quick phone call to let them know that you’re having a snow day.

-Generally, train companies give advice about not travelling, adding that tickets will be valid for a day or two afterwards.
-Check on websites and social media to keep up-to-date with this information.Enjoy more of The Railway Magazine reading every month.
+Generally, rail companies give advice about not travelling, adding that tickets will be valid for a day or two afterwards.
+Check on various websites and social media to keep up-to-date with this information.Enjoy more of The Railway Magazine reading every month.
 Click here to subscribe.